 - Renminbi is literally translated as "the people's currency"

 - In the late 1970's 10 fen could buy you 1kg of crabs in China.
 Now it takes about 100 yuan, as prices have risen over 1000 times during this 40 year period

 - 80% of bitcoin is exchanged for CNY (as at March 2015)

 - Chinese people invented the first paper money in the 9th century

-Want to see how far your Chinese Yuan will take you?
-Check out our Travel Money Guide here for expert tips and destination costs.
+Want to see how far your CNY will go?
+Check out our China Travel Money Guide for expert tips and destination costs.

 Why exchange with Travel Money NZ